erica7/oil_spot/README.md

 # oil_spot

-### The Oil Spot is a utilities application for the oil & gas industry that includes common field calculations and convenient unit conversions. ß
+### The Oil Spot is a utilities application for the oil & gas industry that includes common field calculations and convenient unit conversions.

 #### Built with React Native.
-Deployed on the App Store (iOS).
+Deployed on the iOS App Store.

 <div>
 <a href="https://itunes.apple.com/us/app/the-oil-spot/id1358428753?mt=8">